 - Incident response plan — a written plan that defines roles, contacts, and procedures for responding to a security incident.

-- Privileged access management — controls around who has administrative access and how that access is managed.
+- Administrative access controls — clarity on who has admin access, how exceptions are approved, and how that access is reviewed.

 The bottom line

-If your business stores client data, processes payments, handles health information, or operates in a regulated industry, you should carry cyber insurance.
+If your business stores client data, processes payments, depends on email, or cannot operate without its systems, you should seriously evaluate cyber insurance.
 It’s not a question of if something will happen — it’s a question of when, and whether you’ll have the financial resources to recover.

 But don’t buy a policy and assume you’re protected.
 Read the exclusions.
 Understand what controls are required.
 And invest in the security fundamentals that actually prevent incidents — because the best claim is the one you never have to file.